franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

-- When a user deletes a chat, the chat will be deleted from all the users in the chat
-  - To fix this, you need to implement something similar to archive view logic.
 - Users can't send messages to groups:
   - The message will be created but it's sending issues an error.
   - To **fix** this the Chat Consumer logic for sending messages needs to be reworked,